Photo by Vanilla Bear Films

 Prompt response is crucial.
 Follow the tips to get chosen by HARO reporters, but getting placed and earning backlinks from irrelevant websites won’t bear any fruit.
 Instead, focus on building authentic relations with the journalists and pitching to requests where you can be of genuine help to the target platform’s readers.

-Karli is a content marketer and founder of boutique agency JuiceBox.
+Karli is a content marketer and founder of the boutique agency JuiceBox.
 With over 10 years in the marketing industry, she’s worked with brands large and small across many industries to grow organic traffic and reach new audiences.
 She writes on everything from content marketing, social and SEO to travel and real estate.
 On the weekends, she loves to explore new places, enjoy the outdoors and have a glass or two of vino!